* Europe sets Monday deadline for Cyprus bailout deal

 "There's a little bit of wait and see on Cyprus," said Lou Brien, market strategist at DRW Trading in Chicago.
 "If they can't come up with anything and the odds of Cyprus leaving the euro zone rise, then I think that will create a flight to safety in Treasuries."

-The decline on Wall Street came even as more data showed a slow but steady U.S. economic recovery.
+The slide on Wall Street came despite more data showing a slow but steady U.S. economic recovery.
 U.S. home resales hit a three-year high and prices jumped in February, while factory activity in the U.S. mid-Atlantic region grew in March after contracting for two months in a row.

 Another report showed the Conference Board's Leading Economic Index, a gauge of future U.S. economic activity, rose for a third straight month in February.